Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

 After an included breakfast at the hotel, the morning is yours to explore Turin at your leisure.
-At 12:30 p.m., a VBT representative will be in the lobby to meet you.
-Please have lunch before meeting the rest of the group.
+At 12:30 p.m., a VBT representative will meet you in the lobby.
+Please be sure to have lunch before meeting the rest of the group.

-All guests will travel to Canale (approximately one hour southeast of Turin), in Piedmont’s lovely Roero region.
-Arrive at your beautiful agriturismo, a country resort and working farm set on an estate of 86 acres.
-After a safety and bike-fitting session, don your bike gear and follow your trip leaders on a short warm-up ride through the hotel’s surroundings.
+All guests will then travel to Canale—approximately one hour southeast of Turin—located in Piedmont’s beautiful Roero region.
+Upon arrival at your charming agriturismo, a country resort and working farm set on 86 acres, you’ll enjoy a safety and bike-fitting session.
+Then, gear up for a short warm-up ride through the scenic surroundings with your trip leaders.

 Today's Ride Choices